 How to Print the Decluttering Checklist

 - Get your free copy of the Decluttering Checklist when you sign up for our free weekly newsletter.
-You also gain access to more than 165 additional resources in the VIP Resource Library.
-When you sign up, you’ll immediately receive an email with the link to the VIP Resource Library and instructions.
+You’ll promptly receive an email with the link to the pdf.

 - When the pdf opens, right click on the document.